A Non-Parametric Sensitivity Analysis for Bounding Bias in Hybrid Control Trials: Introduction

 Besides these ``static'' borrowing approaches, researchers have also considered ``dynamic'' approaches \cite{tan_augmenting_2022}.
 Dynamic borrowing methods fall between the extremes of the bias-variance spectrum, assessing compatibility of control data to adaptively change reliance on external data.
 These include Bayesian approaches such as power priors and the commensurate prior model \cite{tan_augmenting_2022, duan_evaluating_2006, neuenschwander_note_2009, hobbs_hierarchical_2011}.
 Bayesian power prior methods rely on a weighting power parameter that ranges from 0 (equivalent to an RCT with no external data) to 1 (equivalent to a fully pooled HCT where external and trial data are treated equally).
 This power parameter is given a prior distribution that then is updated based on the utilized data to optimize weighting of data.
 These approaches are attractive since they measure differences in the data while still cleverly incorporating external control data.
 However, large power gains generally cannot be realized without sacrificing type I error control \cite{koppschneider_power_2020, ghadessi_roadmap_2020}.

 Frequentist dynamic borrowing includes the test-then-pool approach where data is first assessed for significant differences such as by hypothesis tests \cite{tan_augmenting_2022}.
 If differences are significant, no pooling occurs; otherwise, pooling proceeds.
 By testing beforehand, researchers attempt to minimize bias by only pooling when data incompatibility is statistically insignificant.
 However, if no pooling occurs, researchers solely rely on RCT data with no avenues for gains in efficiency.
-If pooling occurs, the data are treated as if they are additional trial control units, which results in considerable power gains.
+If pooling occurs, the data are treated as if they are additional trial control units, though still subject to some weighting imposed by the estimator.
+This can produce substantial power gains.
 However, this approach is criticized for its inability to consistently detect biases, leaving it vulnerable to bias from pooling \cite{li_revisit_2020}.
 Finally, more rigorous frequentist dynamic borrowing methods have been proposed that rely on adaptive lasso penalization to select a subset of suitable external controls \cite{gao_improving_2024}.
 Only external controls whose bias parameters are (or close to) 0 are utilized, resulting in minimized bias from pooling.
 This method works well compared to others, notably in terms of mean-squared error, especially when differences in control groups are large.
 However, issues with type I error control arise with finite samples, and gains in power are not as large as other pooling methods due to the conservative nature of selecting suitable controls when differences are already small.